 Kitchen Aid Mixer I have forever been a fan of my Bosch Mixer.
 In fact, I have had it and loved it for eight years now.
 It can knead more dough at one time than any other mixer I have researched, and that is why I bought it so long ago.
 I still love it.
 HOWEVER, I hate lugging it in and out of the pantry.
 Why don’t I just leave it out?
 Because, by golly, it isn’t pretty.
 It is a workhorse, but not the photogenic little thing that is the Kitchenaid.
 I also just learned about all of the attachments this one has, like the grain mill and pasta roller.
 For now, I am still using my Nutrimill and Bosch Mixer, but all of these factors have me seriously reconsidering and adding the Kitchenaid to my wishlist.

 OXO BREW Conical Burr Coffee Grinder We just started using this a few months ago.
 After I did a video on youtube about how we make our coffee, so many people commented that I needed to upgrade to a Burr grinder.
 Boy, were they right!
 If any ladies in your life are coffee lovers, I promise she will love this gift!
 Pair it with a bag of organic whole bean coffee and tie with a bow. 🙂

-Enameled Cast Iron Dutch Oven I love mine for soups, stews and roasts.
-They are pretty, so she will too!
+Enameled Cast Iron Dutch Oven I love mine for soups, stews, and roasts.
+They are pretty, so she will love one too!

 Chunky Cable Knit Throw Blanket– These are my go-to for winter.
 I feel like you can never have too many around the house!